-Branch capital represents amount transferred from the Head Office in accordance with Article 80 of Union Law No. 10 of 1980.
-The branch capital meets the minimum requirement of UAE Central Bank for branches of foreign banks operating in the UAE.
+The Branches' capital represents amount transferred from the Head Office in accordance with Article 80 of Union Law No. 10 of 1980.
+The Branches' capital meets the minimum requirement of UAE Central Bank for branches of foreign banks operating in the UAE.